ismot-sadik-peyas/Roads_segmentation/README.md

 OpenCV
 H5py

-**Dataset**
+# Dataset
-per-pixel-classification technique is used, which means that a single pixel generates one feature vector, so an 1500x1500 image will generate 2250000 vectors, which is too large to be handled by a personal computer, that's why the 'convertToFeatureFiles.py' script generates only 200000 vectors per file. full dataset is collecled from https://www.cs.toronto.edu/~vmnih/data/ which provide Massachusetts Roads Dataset of salletile imagery.
+Dataset for thsi project is collecled from https://www.cs.toronto.edu/~vmnih/data/ which provide Massachusetts Roads Dataset of salletile imagery.
+Each image resolution is 1500x1500 pixel.
+A per-pixel-classification technique is used, which means that a single pixel generates one feature vector, so an 1500x1500 image will generate 2250000 vectors, which is too large to be handled by a personal computer thats why we use kaggle notebooks.